Short-form content agency vs freelancer: which should you hire?

 - You want one point of contact and fast feedback: a freelancer or a small agency

-- You need editing, hooks and scheduling all handled: an agency
+- You need editing, hooks, scheduling and posting all handled: an agency

 What we do at Brandboost

-We are small enough that you deal with the people doing the work, and set up so your posting never stops for a holiday or a busy week.
+We are small enough that you deal with the people doing the work, and we do everything, from cutting and hooks to captions, reframing, review and posting across platforms, so your feed never goes quiet for a holiday or a busy week.
+You record, we handle the rest.
 We are Top Rated Plus on Upwork with 20+ verified clients and a 5.0 rating, our best single reel reached 2.2M views, and we back the work with 20k views in your first week or you don't pay.

 FAQ